kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     org.gradle.java.installations.auto-detect=true
     org.gradle.java.installations.auto-download=true
     kotlin.jvm.target.validation.mode=warning

+    koraVersion=2.0.0.RC1
+    junitVersion=6.1.3
     ```

-The first two properties make the tutorial build less dependent on the local machine.
-The Kotlin-specific validation flag is needed for Kotlin 1.9.25: if the compiler cannot target JDK 24 exactly, it
+The first two properties make the tutorial build less dependent on the local machine. `koraVersion` and `junitVersion` are ordinary Gradle project properties: every module build file reads them as
+`$koraVersion` and `$junitVersion`, so a version bump happens in exactly one place.
+The Kotlin-specific validation flag mirrors the reference applications: when the Kotlin compiler cannot target the
-reports the fallback as a warning instead of failing this tutorial build.
+toolchain JVM version exactly, it reports the fallback as a warning instead of failing the build.

 #### Shared Build File { #shared-build-file }

 Create a shared build file under `guide-dependency-injection/`.
-It applies to the three nested modules: `common`, `lib`, and `app`, so the BOM, toolchain, classpath, and test setup do not have to be
+It applies to the nested modules `common`, `lib`, `app`, and later `submodule`, so the toolchain, repositories, and test setup do not
-duplicated in every module.
+have to be duplicated in every module.

 Start with imports and an empty `subprojects` block: